Emirate of Abu Dhabi: History

 Parts of Abu Dhabi were settled millennia ago, and its early history fits the nomadic herding and fishing pattern typical of the broader region.
 The Emirate shares the historical region of Al-Buraimi or Tawam (which includes modern-day Al Ain) with Oman, and is demonstrated to have been inhabited for over 7000 years.

-Modern Abu Dhabi traces its origins to the rise of an important tribal confederation, the Bani Yas, in the late 18th century, which also assumed control of Dubai.
-In the 19th century, the Dubai and Abu Dhabi branches parted ways.
+Modern Abu Dhabi traces its origins to the rise of an important tribal confederation, the Bani Yas, in the late 14th century, which also assumed control of Dubai.
+In the late 18th century Abu Dhabi was formed.
+In the early 19th century, Dubai and Abu Dhabi branches parted ways.